 Professors at nonprofit institutions can request the following materials by sending an email to .
 Please note that email requests must originate from a US or Canadian .edu email address.
 Be sure to specify the title of the material(s) that you are requesting.
 Also include the name of the course(s) in which you plan to use the material.

-A PowerPoint presentation provides an overview of each of the eight US VALS consumer groups.
+The Consumer-Group Profiles PowerPoint presentation provides an overview of each of the eight US VALS consumer groups.
 Group descriptions include representative characteristics, demographics, and behaviors.
-(Updated August 2017)
+(Updated August 2018)

-Two PowerPoint presentations—Media-Use Quintiles, and Media Summaries—are available for each of the eight US VALS consumer groups.
-Data are from the VALS™/GfK MRI Fall 2016 study Survey of the American Consumer, and include newspaper, magazine, internet, television, and radio use.
-(Updated August 2017)
+This PowerPoint presentation features media-use quintiles for each of the eight US VALS consumer groups.
+Data are from the VALS™/GfK MRI Fall 2017 study Survey of the American Consumer, and include newspaper, magazine, internet, television, outdoor, and radio use.
+(Updated August 2018)

 2015: "Celebrities" Survey